THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 1 Employees are divided into five categories: workers, white-collars, professionals, managers, and executives/senior executives.

-Executives and senior executives include the first and second highest-level decision-makers in a Company division or business unit; they contribute to the definition of both corporate and division strategy, and thus have a direct impact on their performance.
+Executives and senior executives are the highest and second highest-level decision-makers in a Company division or business unit; they help define both corporate and division strategy and have a direct impact on performance.

 Managers are responsible for the implementation of certain operating activities and processes, usually by managing a group of people.
 This category also includes senior managers responsible for implementing corporate or division strategy, through leadership and people management.

-Professionals have specialist skills and manage activities or parts of processes that are of significance to the organisation.
+Professionals have specialist skills and manage activities or parts of processes that are of significance to the organization.
 They may be in charge of coordinating a team of technical experts.

-White-collars are tasked with specific operational responsibilities and/or duties assigned by a senior officer.
-Workers perform operational duties within the Company.
+White-collar workers are tasked with specific responsibilities and/or duties assigned by a senior officer.

-2 In 2019, 458 employees could not be mapped, as information on education level was not available.
+2 In 2020, 336 employees could not be mapped as their educational level was unknown.